What is mindfulness?

 Taking a class, joining a group or enrolling on a course in Mindfulness can help us to have a real understanding of our emotions, boost our focus and concentration, built personal resilience and even improve our relationships.

-How can I develop mindfulness?
+How can we develop mindfulness?

 Mindfulness meditation is at the heart of the practice.
-This formal ‘sitting’ practice is supported by integrating the seven ‘attitudes’ of mindfulness into everyday life:
+This formal ‘sitting’ practice is supported by integrating the ‘attitudes’ of mindfulness into everyday life:

 Jane is a qualified and accredited teacher of Mindfulness through Mindfulness Now which offers an integrated / eclectic approach to mindfulness teaching and aims to equip teachers to work with individuals and groups with many requirements including helping with physical and emotional pain, stress and anxiety, as well as building emotional resilience.
 Mindfulness Now is accredited by The British Psychological Society.